Boston Accountable Care Organization and MassHealth

 The needs and desires of the patient population of the Boston Accountable Care Organization is at the forefront of our work.
 To that end, the Boston Accountable Care Organization, as a part of its governance structure, has a Patient Advisory Committee that currently reports to its Board of Directors.
-The purposes of the Committee is to assist the Board in meeting its responsibilities to ensure that the interest of the ACO’s patients, and their families, are met.
+The purposes of the Committee are to assist the Board in meeting its responsibilities to ensure that the interest of the ACO’s patients, and their families, are met.
 The Committee has appointed a consumer representative to sit on the Boston Accountable Care Organization’s Board of Directors, and intends to recommend a consumer or consumer advocate to represent patients with disabilities to the Board or one of its Committees, in the near future.

 The Boston Accountable Care Organization represents medical practices, health centers and systems across the state that are committed to improving the care you receive.

 As a member who receives services through an Accountable Care Organization you are guaranteed the following rights:

 - The right to receive written information provided by Boston Accountable Care Organization in accordance with the following requirements: